hertogp/dotfiles/README.md

 ## linkify

-In the spiriti of https://github.com/Gee-Bee/dotfiles.git
+In the spirit of https://github.com/Gee-Bee/dotfiles.git

 ## new machine